OctopusDeploy/docs/src/pages/docs/deployments/patterns/elastic-and-transient-environments/keeping-deployment-targets-up-to-date.md

 To test the trigger, we will disable a deployment target, deploy to that target's environment and then re-enable the target.
 Octopus should automatically deploy the release to the target when it is re-enabled.

-1. Disable a target with the role **TradingWebServer**in the **Test A** environment:
+1. Disable a target with the target tag **TradingWebServer** in the **Test A** environment:

 :::figure
 ![](/docs/deployments/patterns/elastic-and-transient-environments/images/5865573.png)
 :::

 2. Create a new release of OctoFX and deploy it to the **Test A** environment.
-It will skip the steps that have been scoped to the **TradingWebServer** role because no deployment targets are available in that role:
+It will skip the steps that have been scoped to the **TradingWebServer** target tag because no deployment targets are associated with that tag:

 :::figure
 ![](/docs/deployments/patterns/elastic-and-transient-environments/images/5865574.png)